TPA 1: History

 By 1980, TPA was still broadcasting in black and white, at the time, it was airing O Bem-Amado, but without receiving royalties for the broadcast.
 The channel broadcast in a precarious manner, from 7pm to 11pm, with foreign (German, Japanese and American) equipment.
 Cameras were positioned erratically, French and Italian productions, subtitled, were predominant.
 TPA also attended the MIP fair in Cannes.
 Aside from telenovelas, from Globo it also acquired Carga Pesada and Plantão de Polícia, but rejected O Casarão and Malu Mulher, due to incompatibilities with the cultural norms of the time in Angola.
 Brazilian imports were converted by a British company due to different systems employed.

 In 1982, TPA started producing programming in native languages, the first two being Malanje and N'Dalatando.
 Currently, the so-called "national mother tongues" have a special focus on news, of which there is a dedicated block on the main generalist channel.

 Color television arrived in Angola in 1983.

 Roque Santeiro aired on TPA in 1987 with a sponsorship agreement from Petrobrás worth US$250,000.

 In 1992, TPA expanded to the entire country thanks to satellite connections.
 On December 13, 1994, TPA set up TVC (Televisão Comercial de Angola) to administer advertising slots.

 In the wake of redemocratization efforts following the Bicesse Agreements of 1991, in September 1997, TPA became a public company and the official name changed to Televisão Pública de Angola, per Decree-Law nº 66/97 of September 5.

 By the mid-2000s, 60% of TPA's programming was national.
 The soap opera Reviravolta, lasting 100 episodes, was recorded by a team consisting almost exclusively of Angolans.
 Brazilian teams sent their know-how to local professionals.

-On January 31, 2007, TPA 1 began broadcasting 24 hours a day, a decision that was made for both channels.
+On 31 January 2007, TPA 1 began broadcasting 24 hours a day, a decision that was made for both channels.

-TPA 1 made its first experimental high definition broadcast for the duratin of UEFA Euro 2012, in which matches licensed to TPA were broadcast in HD exclusively on ZAP.
-HD broadcasts did not become regular until June 21, 2022, weeks after its relocation to the new facilities.
+TPA 1 made its first experimental high definition broadcast for the duration of UEFA Euro 2012, in which matches licensed to TPA were broadcast in HD exclusively on ZAP.
+HD broadcasts did not become regular until 21 June 2022, weeks after its relocation to the new facilities.